DanRohde/blender-stuff/WFC 3D Generator/README.md

 1. Install and enable the WFC 3D Generator add-on
 2. Create a source collection with some objects
 3. Define constraints:
-    1. open 3D Viewport: Press 'N' > Create > WFC 3D Generator
+    1. open 3D Viewport: Press 'N' > WFC 3D > WFC 3D Constraints Editor
-    2. enter the name of the source collection name in the "Source Collection" field
+    2. select a source collection
-    3. click on "Initialize constraint properties" button
-    4. click on an object in the source collection and open Object properties > Custom Properties in the Properties window
-    5. define some constraints for the selected object
+    3. add some constraints to objects

 ## Neighbor Constraints